 Birds are amazing animals

-When all is said and done, birds are miracles of evolution.
+They're miracles of evolution.
 They are close relatives of dinosaurs, they are the only creatures on the planet to grow feathers, and—of course—they can fly.
 That last one has caused birds to be the envy of humans for nearly the entire span of their mutual existence.
-Who wouldn’t like to spread their own wings and take to the skies?
+Who wouldn’t like to spread their own wings and take to the skies on World Migratory Bird Day?

 Migration takes a huge amount of energy